 To assess the visual character of the Project Site and project vicinity, ESA conducted visits to the Project Site and surrounding vicinity in April 2018.
-The changes to the existing conditions that would occur under the Adjusted Baseline were considered.
-The site plan was reviewed and photosimulations for the Proposed Project were prepared to show, in as realistic a manner and context as possible, the physical elements of the Proposed Project from key viewpoints, which were reviewed and approved by the City (see Figure 3.1-1).
-Based on professional observation and evaluation of the photo-simulations, the physical characteristics of the Proposed Project were compared with the visual features of the existing Project Site and the built environment of the Project Site and vicinity under the Adjusted Baseline condition.
+The changes to the existing conditions that would occur under the Adjusted Baseline, with partial buildout of Phase 1 of the HPSP, were considered.
+The site plan was reviewed and photo-simulations for the Proposed Project were prepared to show, in as realistic a manner and context as possible, the physical elements of the Proposed Project from key viewpoints, which were reviewed and approved by the City (see Figure 3.1-1).
+Based on professional observation and evaluation of the photo-simulations, the physical characteristics of the Proposed Project Were compared with the visual features of the existing Project Site and the built environment of the Project Site and vicinity under the Adjusted Baseline condition.
 The evaluation assessed the potential effects of the Proposed Project on the visual character of the Project Site and the vicinity, including the ways that the Proposed Project would change the views from surrounding streets and sidewalks under the Adjusted Baseline condition.